 Martinsburg is a tiny village located in the state of Ohio.
-With a population of 224 people and just one neighborhood, Martinsburg is the 775th largest community in Ohio.
-Much of the housing stock in Martinsburg was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 221 people and just one neighborhood, Martinsburg is the 775th largest community in Ohio.
+Martinsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Martinsburg real estate is some of the most expensive in Ohio, although Martinsburg house values don't compare to the most expensive real estate in the U.S.